Do you know there are some smells that cats hate so much they’ll avoid them at all cost!

-Such knowledge might come in handy when you’re trying to train your cat not to scratch your furniture or keep your pet away from the plants.
+Such knowledge might come in handy when you’re trying to train your cat not to scratch your furniture or keep your pet away from plants.

-11 Surprising Smells That Cats Hate
+19 Smells Cats Hate

-Cats have a fantastic sense of smell with over 45-80 million olfactory receptors in their nose to compensate for the lack of taste buds.
+Cats have a fantastic sense of smell, with over 45–80 million olfactory receptors in their nose to compensate for the lack of taste buds.

 Humans have only 5 million, so we can smell only a fraction of what our cats can.

-Moreover, cats have got a Jacobson’s organ in the roof of the mouth that allows them to deep-analyze any smell.
-T
+Moreover, cats have a Jacobson’s organ on the roof of the mouth that allows them to deeply analyze any smell.
+That’s why your cat remains with an open mouth when they catch an interesting scent.

 Thanks to these superb senses, it’s no wonder that cats can’t stand certain aromas and run in the opposite direction.